wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 - *Plugin Config*: Configuration information on how to collect metrics from the discovered targets.
 - *Transformations*: Adds prefix, tags and filters on the collected data before emitting them to Wavefront.

-The rules are provided to the collector under the `discovery_configs` section within the top-level `--config-file`.
-The collector watches for configuration changes and can dynamically reload changes to the rules without having to restart it.
+The rules can be supplied under the `discovery` section within the top-level `--config-file` or dynamically via [runtime configurations](#runtime-configurations).

 The collector fetches all the pods/services on startup.
 It also listens for runtime changes.
-The first rule that matches a pod/service is used to collect metrics from the matching target.
+The rules that match a pod/service are used to collect metrics from the matching targets.

 ### Configuration file
 Source: [configs.go](https://github.com/wavefrontHQ/wavefront-kubernetes-collector/blob/master/internal/discovery/configs.go)